yeh-chun-yu/aortic_valve_code/README.md

 ## Inference

-You can run inference with a trained model using the Ultralytics command line interface.
+Run inference with a trained model:

-Example:

 ```bash
 yolo predict \